-- Meet management shall enforce the rule about coaches on the infield. - When the home coaches are on the infield due to responsibilities of meet management, they shall not be coaching. - Coaches should present physicians' letters to the Starter/Referee prior to the start of competition. - Whenever possible hurdles should be set up during the previous race. - When hurdles are set up during distance races, keep 3 to 4 lanes open. - Hurdle crews should always start setting up hurdles nearest the starting line. - Coaches should not give instructions to relay runners during the race which conflict with those given by officials. - All fans, coaches, non-participating athletes and spectators shall be kept out of the starting area for 100-meter dash, 100-meter hurdles and 110-meter hurdles. - If it is not possible to maintain proper silence at the starting line, everyone near the fence in that area should be moved back. - Whenever possible three-turn staggered starts should be utilized for the medley relays and 4 x 400. - It is recommended that the exchange zone triangle in lane one be multi-colored to reflect all of the exchange zone colors at that location.
+- Meet management shall follow IGHSAU and IHSAA guidelines about coaches on the infield for SQM.
+Meet management shall establish their own guidelines for regular scheduled meets. - Coaches should present physicians' letters to the Starter/Referee prior to the start of competition. - Whenever possible hurdles should be set up during the previous race. - When hurdles are set up during distance races, keep 3 to 4 lanes open. - Hurdle crews should always start setting up hurdles nearest the starting line. - Coaches should not give instructions to relay runners during the race which conflict with those given by officials. - All fans, coaches, non-participating athletes and spectators shall be kept out of the starting area for 100meter dash, 100-meter hurdles and 110-meter hurdles. - If it is not possible to maintain proper silence at the starting line, everyone near the fence in that area should be moved back. - Whenever possible three-turn staggered starts should be utilized for the medley relays and 4 x 400. - It is recommended that the exchange zone triangle in lane one be multi-colored to reflect all of the exchange zone colors at that location.